 TD Ameritrade is a great choice for investors of all abilities, whether you need guidance and education as you’re starting out or when you’re ready to turn to the broker’s high-powered thinkorswim trading platform.
 Either way, you’ll likely find what you need at TD Ameritrade.

 The broker also gives you access to a library of educational content that includes videos, webcasts and thousands of articles.
-Yes, that may sound a bit overwhelming, but you can select exactly the course you need, whether you’re a novice or an expert looking for a little extra edge.
+Yes, that may sound a bit overwhelming, but you can select exactly the information you need, whether you’re a novice or an expert looking for a little extra edge.

 You can trade a range of securities beyond stocks.
 Bonds, options, and futures are available, and you can trade cryptocurrency via futures.
 You can do it all via the broker’s mobile app, too.